Merdeka Award: Stage Five: Selection Committee

+Final Stage: Board of Trustees

 Their role is to make a final selection of the recipients.
 The decision must be unanimous with one award for each category, though there may not be recipients in every category each year.
 The award can be shared by as many as two recipients.
 The board comprises representatives of the founding members, as well as two independent members.

 Award Ceremonies

 The award winners are announced every two years in August or September in conjunction with Malaysia's Independence Day or Malaysia Day, with the Merdeka Award Ceremony taking place later in the year.